Racism in the British Conservative Party: 1964 general election

-Enoch Powell’s "Rivers of Blood" speech
+Enoch Powell's "Rivers of Blood" speech

 The racialised debate and discourse over immigration in British politics are said to have become popularised by Conservative MP Enoch Powell's "Rivers of Blood" speech in April 1968, and the clamping down on postwar "new Commonwealth" non-white immigration, while allowing concessions to the white-majority "old Commonwealth" (i.e. Australia, New Zealand, South Africa and Canada).
 Reactions to the 1968 Race Relations Bill, which Powell's speech was aimed against, were considered "a turning point from biological racist discourses to cultural racist discourses", with Powell being the chief articulator of this "new racism" in British politics.

 When asked whether he was "a racialist" by journalist David Frost, Powell said:

 However, it was seen as a racist speech by many commentators, both at the time and today.
 The Times said in April 1968, following the speech:

 Edward Heath also said in 1968 that the speech was "racialist in tone and liable to exacerbate racial tensions", and The Times went on to record incidents of racial attacks in the immediate aftermath of Powell's speech.
 Despite this condemnation, according to most accounts, the speech was actually popular among a majority of the white British population at the time.
 The popularity of Powell's perspective on immigration may even have played a decisive factor in the Conservatives' victory in the 1970 general election.

-An opinion poll commissioned by the BBC television programme Panorama in December 1968 found that eight percent of immigrants believed they had been treated worse by white people since Powell's speech.
+An opinion poll commissioned by the BBC television programme Panorama in December 1968 found that eight per cent of immigrants believed they had been treated worse by white people since Powell's speech.
 Subsequent researchers have blamed the speech for leading to a rise in "Paki-bashing", i.e. violent attacks against British Pakistanis and other British Asians, which were unleashed shortly after the inflammatory speech.
 These attacks peaked during the 1970s and 1980s.
 However, there is "little agreement on the extent to which Powell was responsible for racial attacks", although Hillman notes that in his speech, Powell "foreshadowed this debate by declaring that 'people are disposed to mistake predicting troubles for causing troubles'."
 Powell, however, consistently refused to accept any blame for racial violence which occurred after his speech.

 Some leading Conservatives in the Shadow Cabinet were outraged by the speech.
 Iain Macleod, Edward Boyle, Quintin Hogg and Robert Carr all threatened to resign from the front bench unless Powell was sacked.
-Labour MP Tony Benn also criticised Powell, likening the speech to "the flag of racialism" which "fluttered 25 years ago over Dachau and Belsen".
+Macleod never spoke to Powell ever again.
 Consequently, Heath sacked Powell from his post as Shadow Defence Secretary.
 Some Conservative MPs on the right of the party, such as Duncan Sandys, Gerald Nabarro and Teddy Taylor, spoke out against his sacking and defended Powell's comments.